carloswm85/basic-ntier-template/templates/BasicNtierTemplate/docs/architecture.md

-# BasicNtierTemplate
+# BasicNtierTemplate Architecture

-This is a test.

-## "Clean Architecture" In This Solution Template
+## "Clean Architecture" In This Solution

 | Level | Clean Arch.    | Uncle Bob          | Equivalent in This Template\* | Technology             |
 | ----- | -------------- | ------------------ | ----------------------------- | ---------------------- |